EduardoVizoni/Obsidian/Learning/Learning/Software Architecture/S.O.A.md

 If you bring service-oriented architecture (SOA) up in a conversation, there’s a good chance someone will tell you that sounds a great idea.
 SOA is a way to design software systems by breaking them into **independent services** that communicate over a network.
 By using a solid approach within [[Software Architecture]], chopping the giant monolith program, transforming a masive system into a huge amount of services

-Service-Oriented Architecture (SOA) is a software design approach where services are provided to other components via network(typically via web protocols like HTTP, SOAP, or REST).
+Service-Oriented Architecture (SOA) is a software organize approach where services are provided to other components via network(typically via web protocols like HTTP, SOAP, or REST).
 These services are self-contained, modular business functions that can be reused across different systems.

 ---
 # Key Characteristics of SOA